Jungle Fever: Plot

-Successful Harlem architect Flipper Purify lives with his wife Drew, a buyer at Bloomingdales, and their young daughter, Ming.
-At work, Flipper discovers that an Italian-American woman named Angie Tucci has been hired as his temp secretary.
-Initially upset at being the only black person, he relents after being told hiring is based on ability, not race.
+Successful Harlem architect Flipper Purify lives with his wife Drew, a buyer at Bloomingdale's, and their young daughter, Ming.
+One day at his office, the Mast & Covington architecture firm in mid-town Manhattan, Flipper discovers that an Italian-American woman named Angela "Angie" Tucci from Bensonhurst has been hired as his temp secretary.
+Initially upset at being the only black person, he relents when senior partners Jerry and Leslie remind him that hiring is based on ability, not race.

-Angie lives in Bensonhurst with her abusive father Mike and her brothers Charlie and Jimmy.
-Angie's quiet fiancé Paulie runs a corner grocery store and lives with his elderly widowed father Lou.
-Meanwhile, Angie feels suffocated at home.
+Angie's quiet fiancé Paulie Carbone co-manages a corner grocery store/cafe and newsstand and lives with his elderly widowed father Lou.
+When Paulie arrives to take her out on a date, her brothers Charlie and James antagonize him while he awaits her arrival, threatening physical retribution if he sexually disrespects her.
+Nevertheless, she urges Paulie to stand up to them as they depart.

 After working several late nights together, Flipper and Angie have sex, beginning a tumultuous relationship.
-The next day, Flipper demands his superiors, Jerry and Leslie, promote him to partner, but he is denied.
-He resigns, having plans to start his own firm.

-Eventually, Flipper admits his infidelity to his longtime friend, Cyrus, who criticizes him not for his infidelity towards his wife, but for his affair with a white woman.
-Cyrus refers to his situation as "jungle fever"—an attraction borne of sexualized racial myths rather than love—and Flipper asks Cyrus not to tell anyone.
-Angie's friends are equally disparaging when she tells them she is having a relationship with a black man.
+The next day, Flipper demands that Jerry and Leslie promote him to partner, but they deny his request, and he resigns, telling his employers that his ideas and work have made the firm very profitable.
+Eventually, he admits his infidelity to his longtime friend, Cyrus, who criticizes him not for his infidelity towards his wife, but for his affair with a white woman.
+Cyrus describes his situation as "jungle fever"—an attraction borne of sexualized racial myths rather than love—and Flipper warns him against telling anyone.
+Angie's friends are equally disparaging when she discloses her liaison.

-Drew learns about Flipper's affair through Cyrus' wife Vera and throws him out of their home.
-Flipper moves in with his father, Southern Baptist preacher The Good Reverend Purify and mother, Lucinda Purify.
-Later, Mike severely beats Angie after discovering that she is dating a black man and kicks her out of their home.
+Drew learns about Flipper's affair through Cyrus's wife Vera and ejects him from their home, forcing him to move in with his father, Southern Baptist preacher the Good Reverend Doctor Purify, and his mother, Lucinda.
+Later that night, he confronts Cyrus for betraying his trust and insults Vera for snitching, which damages his friendship with Cyrus.
+Shortly afterwards, Flipper denounces Cyrus, realizing that he will always side with Vera regardless of her actions.
+Later, Angie devastates Paulie by ending their longstanding engagement, but when she returns, her father Mike, having discovered her relationship with Flipper, severely beats Angie with his belt and kicks her out.